 4. Perkins Loan cancellation

 Perkins Loans were previously available to undergraduate and graduate students with financial need.
 However, the program ended in 2017, and final loan disbursements were issued in 2018.

 If you received Perkins Loans in the past to help pay for nursing school, you may qualify for cancellation of up to 100 percent of your debt over a five-year period.
 Nurses, teachers and other qualifying professionals may be able to take advantage of this program.

-The Indian Health Service (IHS) Loan Repayment Program (LRP) offers to repay up to $40,000 of qualified student loans when you agree to an initial two-year service obligation.
-Qualifying nurses agree to work full time at a health program site that serves American Indian and Alaska Native communities.
+The Indian Health Service (IHS) Loan Repayment Program (LRP) offers to repay up to $50,000 of qualified student loans when you agree to an initial two-year service obligation.
+Qualifying nurses agree to work full-time at a health program site that serves American Indian and Alaska Native communities.

-This program’s availability is based on staffing needs at Indian Health Service facilities, as well as availability as funds.
+This program’s availability is based on staffing needs at Indian Health Service facilities, as well as the availability of funds.
 Further, funds are disbursed based on a ranking system, with preference given to American Indian and Alaska Native applicants.

 Meanwhile, nurses can participate in the Air Force Active Duty Health Professions Loan Repayment Program (ADHPLRP), which is available for eligible specialties within the Medical Corps, Nurse Corps and Biomedical Sciences Corps.
 This program offers up to $40,000 in loan repayment assistance, although taxes are assessed on forgiven amounts.
 Loan forgiveness can be used for principal and interest payments, as well as “reasonable educational and living expenses.”